drbean/edit/steve/imrd.md

 =, =, =, =,
 Introduction, Method, Results, Conclusion/discussion  }

-## Difficulties with the IMRD format
+## Difficulties with the IMRAD format

 ### Confusing *Method* and *Results*